GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Introduction

-\paragraph{Two Barriers to Scalable Graph Transformers.} However, adapting transformers to graphs introduces two distinct barriers that have not been simultaneously addressed.
-First, there is a \emph{computational barrier}: exact spectral graph embeddings, while theoretically natural, require eigendecomposition of the graph Laplacian, scaling as $\mathcal{O}(N^3)$ for dense graphs or $\mathcal{O}(N^2)$ for sparse graphs (where $N$ is the number of nodes), which is prohibitively expensive for large-scale graphs.
-Second, there is a \emph{gauge invariance barrier}: both exact and approximate spectral methods may inadvertently break gauge invariance, i.e.\ the inherent freedom to rotate eigenvectors, flip signs, or choose among degenerate eigenvectors.
-Exact methods may break it through numerical solver artifacts (sign choices, eigenspace ordering, degeneracy handling, see \citealt{Bronstein2017}), while approximate methods commit to a specific basis decomposition through their approximation scheme, sacrificing freedom in spectral choices.
-This gauge invariance breaking introduces spurious inductive biases tied to arbitrary numerical choices, causing models trained with one set of choices to fail catastrophically when evaluated with different spectral decompositions or numerical solvers, particularly in inductive learning tasks where models must generalize to unseen graph structures.
+\paragraph{Two barriers to scalable graph neural operators.} Adapting transformers to graphs introduces two distinct barriers that have not been simultaneously addressed.
+First, a \emph{computational barrier}: exact spectral graph embeddings, while theoretically natural, require eigendecomposition of the graph Laplacian, scaling as $\mathcal{O}(N^3)$ in $N$, the number of nodes, which is prohibitively expensive at large scale.
+Second, a \emph{gauge invariance barrier}: the inherent freedom to rotate eigenvectors, flip signs, or choose among degenerate eigenvectors is broken by exact methods through numerical solver artifacts (sign choices, eigenspace ordering, degeneracy handling, see \citealt{bronstein2017geometric}) and by approximate methods through their commitment to a specific basis.
+A model trained on embeddings from one set of choices learns features that do not transfer, causing severe generalization loss in inductive learning where train and test involve different graph structures.
+This becomes critical for neural operators, where different mesh resolutions of the same physical domain yield different Laplacians with distinct gauge choices, so spectral embeddings at different resolutions are incomparable, as are their attention kernels.
+Gauge invariance, making representations independent of arbitrary spectral choices, is therefore essential for both robust inductive learning and for neural operators with provably bounded discretization error.

-\paragraph{The Gauge Invariance Challenge.} Consider a graph whose spectral embeddings are computed via random projection matrix $R$.
-A neural network trained on these embeddings $\{R\phi_i\}_i$ will inevitably learn features correlated with the specific choice of $R$.
-Consequently, when evaluated on different graphs or with a different random projection $R'$ or different numerical eigensolver choices (sign flips, eigenspace ordering, handling eigenspace degeneracy), learned features become meaningless.
-This gauge dependence fundamentally undermines generalization, a critical failure mode for inductive graph learning where models must transfer to unseen structures.

-Beyond graphs, gauge invariance is essential to generate \emph{neural operators with bounded discretization error}.
-Physical problems (e.g., computational fluid dynamics, structural mechanics, shape analysis) are defined on continuous manifolds but discretized into computational meshes corresponding to graphs.
-Different mesh resolutions produce different graph Laplacians with different spectral decompositions, each involving arbitrary gauge choices (sign flips, eigenspace rotations, solver artifacts).
-Without gauge invariance, parameters trained on one discretization fail to transfer to another, and the attention kernels computed from spectral embeddings at different resolutions cannot be compared meaningfully.
-Gauge invariance ensures that the learned operator converges to the same continuum limit regardless of discretization, enabling provably bounded discretization mismatch error that vanishes as resolution increases.